getsentry/sentry-unity/README.md

 This is enough to capture automatic traceback events from the game.
 They will be sent to your DSN and you can find them at [sentry.io](sentry.io)

+`SentrySdk` is the main component that you have to use in your own project.

 ### Example

-There is an example scene in the Sentry asset.
-It has two components - `SentrySdk` and `SentryTest`. `SentryTest` is a component that handles button presses to crash or fail assert. `SentrySdk` is the main component that you have to use in your own project.
+The package includes a Demo scene. `SentryTest` is a component that handles button presses to crash or fail assert.

 ### API